slidr-app/slidr/src/presentations/mfs.md

 TLS Handshake is expensive?

-JSON: started in v9… v14/v15rc
+JSON: started in v9… v15/v16beta

 <!-- +4 -->
 Easy to test\
-Node.js backend framework with highest developer satisfaction rating (state of js 2021)
+Node.js backend framework with highest developer satisfaction rating (state of js 2021)\
+State of js 2022 -> 3rd most common backend framework

 Very easy to migrate to a modular application.